TylerJEShelton/100_days_of_code_python/README.md

 ### Day 7

 The project on day 7 was a hangman game that used some nice ASCII art.
 This was a pretty fun one!

+### Day 8

+Day 8's project was a simple command line take on Caesar's Cipher that asked the user if they wanted to encode or decode an inputted text and how many characters they wanted it to shift.